foundry-rs/foundry/config/README.md

 rpc_storage_caching = { chains = "all", endpoints = "all" }
 # this overrides `rpc_storage_caching` entirely
 no_storage_caching = false
+# Whether to store the referenced sources in the metadata as literal data.
+use_literal_content = false
 # use ipfs method to generate the metadata hash, solc's default.
 # To not include the metadata hash, to allow for deterministic code: https://docs.soliditylang.org/en/latest/metadata.html, use "none"
 bytecode_hash = "ipfs"